 Dad was the opposite.
 No matter how much he complained about Mum and let it be known how frustated he was about Mum’s behaviour, he was never angry with me when I tried to defend Mum.
 He always listened patiently to what I had to say.
 On the contrary, he liked it when I pointed out how much Mum meant to me and the boys.

-I loved Aunty Elsa.
+I loved this aunt.
 For me it was very hard to listen to Dad’s accusations about her.
-Dad claimed in a very angry voice that Elsa had lived a ‘Lotter-Leben’ (bad life) when she was younger.
+Dad claimed in a very angry voice that Ilse had lived a ‘Lotter-Leben’ (bad life) when she was younger.
 He said that she had now a very good marriage.
 He was of the opinion that marrying HL was the best thing that could have happened to her.
 Dad regarded HL as being of very good character.
 I could only agree.
-In my experience, this Uncle spoke of Dad always in a respectful way too, that is, I never heard him say anything bad about him.
-Come to think of it, neither did Aunty Elsa.
+In my experience, this Uncle spoke of Dad always in a respectful way, that is, I never heard him say anything bad about Dad.
+Come to think of it, neither did Tante Ilse.
 The way I saw it, only Mum would talk about Dad in a very nasty kind of way.
 It shows that to her mind he must have been a great disappointment to her.
 Even as a child I tried to see both sides.
-This was mind bogling for me.
-A lot of the issues were about what normally only grown-ups would be concernd about.
+This was mind boggling for me.
+A lot of the issues were about what normally only grown-ups would be concerned about.
 On the other hand – even though I had no way of being able to tell what for instance the sexual difficulties may have been – I none the less felt those vibes which told me, my parents had those very strong love/hate feelings towards each other.
 I also sensed Mum’s absolute disgust about the way Dad’s life had turned out to be.
 Yes, I can imagine what immense disappointment this was for her!

 Some time after Dad had managed to set himself up in a secure position again he talked to me about how it would be best for all of us if he remarried Mum.
 I told him that I could not imagine this happening.
 And sure enough, when he asked Mum to live with him again, she refused.